sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_CLI/Appcelerator_CLI_How-tos/Appcelerator_CLI_Tasks.md

 If you omit any of the optional parameters, the CLI will prompt you with options.

-{{% alert title="⚠️ Warning" color="primary" %}}*Windows Phone Publisher GUID*

-Prior to Release 5.0.0, you need to pass the \-G option with your Windows Phone Publisher GUID rather than using the \-I option with your Windows Publisher ID.{{% /alert %}}
+{{% alert title="⚠️ Windows Phone Publisher GUID" color="primary" %}}Prior to Release 5.0.0, you need to pass the \-G option with your Windows Phone Publisher GUID rather than using the \-I option with your Windows Publisher ID.{{% /alert %}}

 #### Windows Phone device